gwu-libraries/Libsite-Header-Lite/README.md

 </footer><!-- end Libsite7 Lite Footer -->
 ```

-Include js call at the bottom (for faster page load) or add this into the <head>:
+Include js call at the bottom (for faster page load) or add this into the '<head>':

 ```
 <!-- javascript placed at the end of the document so the pages load faster -->
 <script src="http://netdna.bootstrapcdn.com/twitter-bootstrap/2.3.1/js/bootstrap.min.js"></script><!-- important :) -->

 ```